 In general, try to keep a balance between longer and shorter answers within each topic, such as the topic of "Sport" or the topic of "Food".
 For example, if you first give two short answers in one topic, you should try to make the other answers in that topic longer.
 Or, if you first give two long answers, try to make the other answers in that topic a bit shorter.

 In this way, you will be co-operating with the examiner by helping him or her ask you about 12 questions on three topics in about 4.5 minutes (between 4 and 5 minutes).
 If the examiner feels that the interview "went smoothly", you are more likely to get the highest score that is possible for you.

 Why do examiners dislike completely memorized answers?
 Firstly, the purpose of the Speaking test is to assess how well you can communicate naturally in spoken English – completely memorized answers are not considered to be natural communication.
 Also, you are not supposed to know what the test questions are!
 So don't make it obvious that you do know a certain question is in the test.

 As well as that, Westerners (including me) do not believe that memorizing long passages of language is the optimum way to learn a language.
+(However, memorizing a few long passages of a language can, at times, be a useful part of learning a language.)
 The theory is that people best learn a language by memorizing short combinations of words, such as noun + adjective combinations, a verb construction such as a present perfect construction, phrases, expressions etc. and even very short complete sentences.
 Then, you should create your own output by combining the short memorized items.
 In fact, language experts believe that the best way to learn the vocabulary of a language is not to learn single new words but learn them in short combinations of words.